johnidm/youtube-videos-code-examples/mcp-labs/README.md

 This repository contains examples of Model Context Protocol (MCP) server implementations in different programming languages.
 Each implementation demonstrates how to create an MCP server that provides a tool for fetching Brazilian postal code (CEP) data.

+Looking to understand more about MCP, check out the [MCP.md](MCP.md) file.

 ## Overview

 MCP (Model Context Protocol) is a protocol that enables AI models to interact with external tools and services.
 This repository demonstrates how to implement MCP servers in: